Is sleeping with a sound machine bad? Should you try using it to help you fall asleep? Read this blog post to find out.

-Whether you leave the fan on high all night for consistent background whirring, rely on a relaxing rain sounds app on your phone or use a dedicated sound machine, you’re far from alone.
+Maybe you leave the fan on high all night for consistent background whirring.
+Listen to a relaxing rain sounds app on your phone.
+Or even use a dedicated sound machine.

-Sound machines are electronic devices that produce a steady stream of background noise intended to help you fall asleep, in any environment, without requiring you to use your phone (and risk blue light disrupting your sleep).
+Sound machines are electronic devices that produce a steady stream of background noise.
+They help you fall asleep in any environment.
+And there's no need to use your phone (and risk blue light disrupting your sleep).

-Nature Sounds include naturally-occurring outdoor sounds, like thunderstorms or croaking frogs.
+Nature Sounds include natural outdoor sounds, like thunderstorms or croaking frogs.

 White Noise sounds like radio or TV static.
 It’s a consistent buzzing that doesn’t change in intensity.

 Pink Noise is a "muddy" static that sounds like rushing water.
 Studies suggest that pink noise is more effective for sleep than white noise.
 Elite Daily says it might even improve memory(1).

 Many people swear by sound machines to help them (or their babies) sleep better at night.
 But why and how do they help?

 Why Does Static Help You Sleep?

 Unexpected sounds can affect your sleep throughout the night.
 This is because your brain registers sound even if you’re completely unconscious.
 Examples are snoring or your cat meowing, in the middle of the night.